 However, even if we fall in love with a gender and sexual orientation-appropriate, availability-appropriate, age and life goals-appropriate person, falling in love is still highly problematic because of the inherent dynamic of the process itself.
 This leads to our second problem – the design of the falling in love mechanism.
 Falling in love seeks to achieve a thing that it is incapable of achieving.
 It seeks wholeness but inevitably leads to pain, fear, and failure.
 We need not give up on love but we do need to understand it.
 Continue reading “The Trouble with Falling in Love”

-The Manhattan hairdresser asked with genuine intrigue, “Darling, how did your husband ever find you in Australia?”
+The Manhattan hairdresser asked with genuine intrigue, “But, darling, how did your husband ever find you in Australia?”
 Amy could see that he was envisaging Arthur setting off from the United States on a quest to find his wife-to-be and, against all odds, finding her amongst the wild kangaroos of outback Australia.
 There was more than a little truth in it.
+Amy laughed.
 Continue reading “How Did He Ever Find You? – short story”